-This view is also natural under the principal alternative to the differencemaking approach, namely mechanistic theories of causality.
-Thus if causal relationships are analysed in terms of physical processes that manifest conserved quantities, or in terms of connections in complex-systems mechanisms, or in terms of physical dispositional properties attaching to the causes, then causal relationships are analysed in terms of features or mechanisms of single cases, and so it is single-case causal relations that are being analysed.
+This view is also natural under the principal alternative to the difference-making approach, namely the mechanistic approach to causality.
+Thus if causal relationships are analysed in terms of physical processes that manifest conserved quantities (Dowe, 2000; Salmon, 1998), or in terms of connections in complex-systems mechanisms (Glennan, 1996), or in terms of dispositional capacities in the context of a nomological machine (Cartwright, 1999, Chapter 3), then causal relationships are analysed in terms of physical processes or mechanisms connecting single cases, and so it is single-case causal relations that are being analysed (Cartwright, 1989, Chapter 3).
 Derivatively, a generic causal relation can be thought of as a generalisation of underlying single-case relations.